Non-Toxic Shot Regulations

 This year the focus is on smaller shotguns, such as the 20 gauge, which were exempt earlier because of the availability of non-toxic ammunition.

-Over this season – from the opening on Saturday, May 4, 2019 – owners of smaller gauge shotguns will be encouraged to use up their stocks of lead ammunition, and begin using non-toxic shot.
+Over this season – from the opening on Saturday, May 2, 2020 – owners of smaller gauge shotguns will be encouraged to use up their stocks of lead ammunition, and begin investigating the use of non-toxic shot.

 The existing ban on 10 or 12 gauge owners use of lead shot will be strictly enforced.

-In 2020, a hunter hunting waterfowl on Department of Conservation or Fish & Game-controlled land must use non-toxic shot, nothing else.
+In 2020, a hunter hunting waterfowl on DOC or Fish & Game-controlled land with sub-gauges must use non-toxic shot, nothing else.

 From 2021, non-toxic shot will be required for waterfowl hunting over open water in all shotguns except the .410.
 This applies to all public (including DOC) and private lands.